skindya/CCO-design-patterns-SK-Copy/README.md

 The current style choice is the following:

-- Yellow box for classes
+- Yellow box for classes (color #ffe680)
-- Purple diamond for instances
+- Purple diamond for instances (color #dbc9ef)
+- White boxes for data
 - Shortened IRI/identifier for the classes
 - Labelled nodes for object properties
 - Shortened IRI/identifier for object properties